Studebaker: Post-WWII styling

 Studebaker prepared well in advance for the anticipated postwar market and launched the slogan "First by far with a post-war car".
-This advertising premise was substantiated by Virgil Exner's designs, notably the 1947 Studebaker Starlight coupé, which introduced innovative styling features that influenced later cars, including the flatback "trunk" instead of the tapered look of the time, and a wrap-around rear window.
-For 1950 and 1951, the Champion and Commander adopted a polarizing appearance from Exner's concepts, and were applied to the 1950 Studebaker Starlight coupe.
-The new trunk design prompted a running joke that one could not tell if the car was coming or going, and appeared to be influenced by the Lockheed P-38 Lightning, particularly by the shortened fuselage with wrap around canopy.
+This advertising premise was substantiated by Virgil Exner's designs, notably the 1947 Studebaker Starlight coupe, which introduced innovative styling features that influenced later cars, including the flatback "trunk" instead of the tapered look of the time, and a wrap-around rear window.
+For 1950 and 1951, the Champion and Commander adopted a polarizing appearance based on Exner's concepts, which was applied to the 1950 Studebaker Starlight coupe.
+The new trunk design prompted a running joke that one could not tell if the car was coming or going; it appeared to be influenced by the Lockheed P-38 Lightning, particularly by the shortened fuselage with wrap around canopy.
 During the war, the Studebaker Chippewa Factory was the primary location for aircraft engines used in the Boeing B-17 Flying Fortress, and the marketing department attempted to evoke a reference to their contribution to the war effort.

-Industry price war brings on crisis
+Industry price war brings on a crisis

 Studebaker's strong postwar management team including president Paul G Hoffman and Roy Cole (vice president, engineering) had left by 1949 and was replaced by more cautious executives who failed to meet the competitive challenge brought on by Henry Ford II and his Whiz Kids.
 Massive discounting in a price war between Ford and General Motors, which began with Ford's massive increase in production in the spring of 1953—part of Ford's postwar expansion program aimed at restoring it to the position of the largest car maker which GM had held since 1931—could not be equaled by the independent carmakers, for whom the only hope was seen as a merger of Studebaker, Packard, Hudson, and Nash into a fourth giant combine after Chrysler.
 This had been unsuccessfully attempted by George W. Mason.
 In this scheme, Studebaker had the disadvantage that its South Bend location would make consolidation difficult.
 Its labor costs were also the highest in the industry.